caseconsulting/lambda-genbot/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

-**GenBot Lambda function**

 - generate.js - Code for the GenBot Lambda function.
 - event-generate.json - Sample event that you can use to invoke the GenBot function.
-- template-generate.yaml - A template that defines the GenBot function's AWS resources.

-**GenBot Retrieve Lambda function**

 - retrieve.js - Code for the GenBot Retrieve Lambda function.
 - event-retrieve.json - Sample event that you can use to invoke the GenBot Retrieve function.
-- template-retrieve.yaml - A template that defines the GenBot Retrieve function's AWS resources.
+- template.yaml - A template that defines the AWS resources for the GenBot and GenBot Retrieve functions.

 The application uses several AWS resources, including Lambda functions and IAM Roles.
-These resources are defined in the `template-generate.yaml` and `template-retrieve.yaml` files in this project.
+These resources are defined in the `template.yaml` file in this project.
 You can update the templates to add AWS resources through the same deployment process that updates your application code.

 ## AWS SSO Configuration